 As can be inferred from the expression for k, the multiplier will be larger when the propensities to leak are small, and vice versa.

-A simple numerical example may help to illustrate some features of the MMT perspective on the lead up to the balance-sheet recession and the effects of various policy responses to the crisis.
+A simple numerical example may help to illustrate some features of the MMT perspective on the lead up to the balance-sheet recession and the effects of different policy responses to the crisis.
 It may also help to crystallize the connection envisaged in MMT between the sectoral balances and the economy’s performance in terms of output and employment.

 We have our simple model: